 - Show the children that they can apply designs directly on top of the dried underglazes.
 Be sure they understand that the last color painted is the one that will show.

-- Before giving the children their clay pieces, warn them that bisque-ware is fragile and must be handled carefully.
+- Before giving the children their clay pieces, warn them that bisque ware is fragile and must be handled carefully.
 It is best for the children to avoid lifting the suns, leaving them on the work surface as they paint them.
-Explain that the undersides of the suns will not be seen and therefore will not be painted.
+Explain that the undersides of the suns will not be seen and therefore do not to be painted.

 - Have the children decorate their suns, encouraging them to create their own ideas using bright colors and lots of designs.